UGLI Webinar Series: Whitehat SEO CEO Interview

 “If you don't say it, if you don't make it public, if you don't say it out loud, then it's just an aspiration and nothing happens.”

-We've always started out with the idea that we want to work with really talented people and really talented companies.
-If you sort of put that as a marker, then what actually happens is that you open yourself to those partnerships.
+We've always started with the idea that we want to work with really talented people and talented companies.
+If you sort of put that as a marker, then what happens is that you open yourself to those partnerships.

 If you don't say it, if you don't make it public, if you don't say it out loud, then it's just an aspiration and nothing happens.
 Whenever anybody asks me, I actively talk about partnerships and about how we can work together.
 It's everything from delivery of the things that we do to combined sales of services to working with direct competitors sometimes.

-Similarly, we're really good at the search engine optimisation, the SEO, the driving traffic to the site, the really building the business and we've got other agencies who effectively come to us and use our skills for that.
-We can do it either under a white label type arrangement or as a joint partnership, a strategic partnership and it works really well.
-There's actually so much business out there, they really is, plenty to share.
+Similarly, we're good at search engine optimisation, SEO, driving traffic to the site, the building the business and we've got other agencies who effectively come to us and use our skills for that.
+We can do it either under a white-label type arrangement or as a joint partnership, a strategic partnership and it works well.
+There's so much business out there, they are, plenty to share.
 People sometimes get too het up with the idea is, I'm this must be closed off.

 It must be my box.
 I'm not going to be talking to anybody else.
 I must compete and compete and compete.
 I think if you're going to grow significantly, if you're going to turn yourself into a global company reasonably quickly, then the only way you can do that is by partnering with people who are better than you at certain things, who have access to resources that you don't necessarily have and who can allow you to scale.

 A classic example of that is a client of ours, we're essentially doing some consultancy with, some really smart guys out of Accenture.
-They've got this business which is offshoring.
-The idea is that they can build teams for other companies in different countries to take advantage of the currency, discrepancy between the different markets and they've got a fantastic model.
+They've got this offshoring business.
+The idea is that they can build teams for other companies in different countries to take advantage of the currency, and discrepancy between the different markets and they've got a fantastic model.

 You can get quite creative with partnerships like that if it's a value to both sides.
 Partnerships only really work if there's a strong upside for both companies.

 Absolutely.
-There's so many partnerships who say, yeah, work together.
+There are so many partnerships that say, yeah, work together.
 That's great.
 We'll sign an agreement and then nothing happens because there's no driver.

-Totally key to business growth.
-Generally I think in a disrupted well in many disruptive market places.
-I think it's absolutely key.
+Key to business growth.
+Generally, I think it a disrupted well in many disruptive marketplaces.
+I think it's key.
 You've been very good at saying where your weaknesses lie and therefore why it's good to team up with others.

 If you're in a pitch scenario against them, I want to know about those.
-In fact, first of all, if you were listening to this and you didn't know what Whitehat did at all, give me your 30 second elevator pitch.
+First of all, if you were listening to this and you didn't know what Whitehat did at all, give me your 30-second elevator pitch.

 What are the problems that we solve?

-The problems that we solve, they can really be distilled down into a couple of points.
+The problems that we solve, can be distilled down into a couple of points.
 They are all around company growth.
 That's why companies come to Whitehat.

 How to drive traffic to a website